xsolla-baku-gametech-hackathon/team-closeai/README.md

 ## 📖 About the Project

-**Inertial Kinematic Netcode** is an innovative architecture designed to prevent the jarring teleportation (*rubberbanding*) of objects during network interruptions (packet loss) and sudden ping spikes in multiplayer or real-time simulation environments.
+**NetGHOST** is an innovative architecture designed to prevent the jarring teleportation (*rubberbanding*) of objects during network interruptions (packet loss) and sudden ping spikes in multiplayer or real-time simulation environments.

 Unlike traditional, heavy *Rollback* and *Resimulation* systems, this project decouples the server and visual layers.
 Instead of recalculating past frames, it uses kinematic formulas and polynomial curves to deliver a **perfectly smooth, zero-CPU-strain ($< 0.05\text{ ms}$)** visual experience.